Leftist firebrands make compromise a hard sell for Greece's Tsipras

 ATHENS They demand Greece never surrender to foreign creditors trying to turn it into a "colony", and nearly carried a resolution last month in a ruling party committee insisting Athens default on its loans to the International Monetary Fund.

-The colorful characters and equally colorful rhetoric of the faction on the far left of Prime Minister Alexis Tsipras's Syriza party have added to the drama of his showdown with international creditors.
+The colourful characters and equally colourful rhetoric of the faction on the far left of Prime Minister Alexis Tsipras's Syriza party have added to the drama of his showdown with international creditors.

 With just days left for an accord to avert default, it remains to be seen whether the cadre of university professors, trades unionists and veteran Communists that call themselves the "Left Platform" will mount a challenge that wrecks a deal.